nimashahahmadian/nimashahahmadian/README.md

 - 👋 Hi, I’m @nimashahahmadian
-- 👀 I’m interested in python and image processing
+- 👀 I’m interested in cool designs and deploying them.
-- 🌱 I’m currently learning python machine learning and ai plus flutter
+- 🌱 I’m currently working with flutter
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me nimashahahmadian@gmail.com

 im here to explore codding some more..